kdebisschop/GildedRose/README.md

  * Reserving a room: http://127.0.0.1:8000/rooms/reserve
  * Determining cleaning schedule: http://127.0.0.1:8000/cleaning/schedule

-Request parameters and expected return values are described in greater detail below.
+Request parameters and expected return values are described in greater detail below and in the source code for the router.
+(TODO: add this documentation)

 REQUIREMENTS